Latent learning challenges the idea that all behavior is learned through reinforcement - it’s an important addition to the study of psychology.

 This shows that the rats had retained at least some of the information about the maze before they started getting rewarded for their learning.
 If we only learned things when motivated by rewards, the rats who received rewards later might not have been able to learn the maze as fast as the first group in the remaining 7 days of the study.

 So what was happening?
 In the first 10 days, even though they were not asked to display their knowledge, the rats in the third group had been making “cognitive maps” of the maze.
-The rats didn’t even display their learning on their own - until they were asked.
-Once they were motivated to display their knowledge, they pulled from what they had learned in the first 10 days.
+The rats didn’t even display their learning independently - until they were asked.
+Once motivated to display their knowledge, they pulled from what they had learned in the first 10 days.

 This is latent learning in action.